0x80/firestore-mobx/README.md

    to a different collection dynamically.
 The motivation for this is the same as restriction 1 on observable documents.

+   A slight exception to this are sub-collections; You are allowed to switch the collection reference of `authors/{authorId}/books` to a different `authorId` dynamically, since both sub-collections would still reference the same type of documents.

 2. A collection without a query produces no documents.
 Retrieving all documents from a collection is not typically something you would do in a client-side application.
-By placing this restriction on collections it not only simplifies the logic but we can avoid fetching a large collection by accident.
-If you have a relatively small collection and you do want to fetch all of it, you can simply pass in a Firestore query that would include all documents.
-For example `.orderBy("updatedAt", "desc")`, `.limit(999)` or `.after("0")`
+By placing this restriction on collections it not only simplifies the logic but we avoid fetching a large collection by accident.

+   If you have a relatively small collection, like an author's books and you want to fetch all of it, you can simply pass in a Firestore query that would include all documents.
+For example `.orderBy("publishedAt", "desc")` or `.limit(999)`.
+You most likely want to apply some sort of ordering anyway.

 ## API